RicardoVeronica/docker-hub-django/README.md

   - POSTGRES_PASSWORD=[your-password]
 ```

-### Build the imaga and create Django project in one command
+### Build the image and create Django project in one command
 ```
 $ docker-compose run --rm web django-admin startproject [your-project-name] .
 ```